YellowJacketLinux/LFS/00-Perl-Modules.md

 to not follow the incorrect mainstream naming scheme just because that is what all (or most) distributions do.

-Other distros LOVE to have distro-specific Perl and Python macros that are difficult to identify what it is they are trying to do, making building their RPM spec files a nightmare on another system, so I do not feel bad about this deviation one bit *especially* since this deviation from common practice is cake to work around.
+Other distributions LOVE to have distribution-specific Perl and Python macros that are difficult to identify what it is they are trying to do, making building their RPM spec files a nightmare on another system, so I do not feel bad about this deviation one bit *especially* since this deviation from common practice is cake to work around.